hagaihe/refinitve-data-service/README.md

 Building and Porting the Docker Image:

 To build the Docker image, use the docker build command.
-Here is the general syntax: docker build -t refinitiv-data-service: latest .
+Here is the general syntax: docker build -t refinitiv-data-service:latest .

 Once the image is built, you can save it to a file using the docker save command.
 T his creates a tarball of the image which can be transferred to another machine.